Ping Ze 平仄

 In Middle Chinese, all of the Chinese characters are divided into two groups based on their tones: ping, literally “level”, meaning no pitch changes when the character is pronounced; and ze, literally “oblique”, meaning with pitch changes when pronounced.
 This idea of ping vs. ze is especially important to the ci poetry, because a series of metric patterns, referred to as "tunes", regulate the tone of each character in a poem: whether it needs to be a ping character or a ze one.
 Each of these tunes is associated with a title, called cipai, which serves as a code name, since usually the title does not describe the tune itself and has nothing to do with the content of the actual poem.

 This project includes a series of posters that seek to visually represent the pingze patterns of a selection of tunes, as well as the disconnection between the tune titles and their meanings.
 A system of stripe patterns was developed based on the symbols that represent Yin and Yang in I Ching, in order to visualize the phonological patterns of pingze in each tune.
+The height of each poster is thus determined by the character-count of each tune.
 The tune title is then written in cursive calligraphy, to render them illegible and abstract, and thus distant them from their meanings.
 Additional information is also provided regarding the origins of the tune titles.

 A scroll book accompanies the series of posters, compiling the historical research done throughout the design process, in order to provide more background information to the audience.
 The book is bound in the traditional dragon scale binding to reflect the subject of the project, as the majority of preserved dragon scale books are rhyming dictionaries used to regulate the pronunciations of the Chinese language at the time, as well as to guide the composition of classical poetry.

 The project was first exhibited during the Boston University 2018 MFA Thesis Show, at the Stone Gallery, in April 2018.